 Finance—Those who serve on the church Finance Committee provide financial oversight, guidance and recommendations to church staff, clergy and the Vestry.
 The finance committee usually meets once a month.

 Buildings & Grounds Committee—This committee works closely with the church staff to identify and prioritize projects for maintenance and improvement related to St. Paul’s buildings and grounds.
 Proposals for work are evaluated and recommendations made to the Vestry for approval.
 The staff then oversees the implementation of all work.
-The Landscape Subcommittee is charged with the continuing development of St. Paul’s grounds.
 St. Paul’s five acres of land are located in the West End Historic District of Winston-Salem, a neighborhood listed on the National Register of Historic Places.

 Archives and Records Management Team—This group is dedicated to documenting the history of St. Paul’s and managing, restoring and preserving church artifacts and archives.